-In its World Economic Outlook (WEO) Update, June 2020, International Monetary Fund (IMF, 2020) mentions that global growth in 2020 is projected at –4.9%, 1.9 percentage points below its April forecast, indicating that the pandemic has had a more negative impact on activity in the first half of 2020 than anticipated.
+Since the pandemic is happening across the globe, these ‘supply’ and ‘demand’ shocks shall put the global economy at risk since the negative economic impact of the pandemic is spreading via spillover effects in several channels, such as trade, investment and financial market channels.
+Taking into account these potential devastating impacts of COVID-19 on economy, in its World Economic Outlook (WEO) Update, June 2020, the International Monetary Fund (IMF, 2020) mentions that global growth in 2020 is projected at –4.9%, 1.9 percentage points below its April forecast, indicating that the pandemic has had a more negative impact on activity in the first half of 2020 than anticipated.